2023 Best Value Linguistics & Literature Schools in Massachusetts

 Request Information

-Smith College landed the #7 spot in the 2023 rankings for the best value linguistics and comparative literature programs.
-Smith is a small private not-for-profit school located in the suburb of Northampton.
+With a ranking of #7, Smith College did quite well on this year’s best value schools for linguistics and comparative literature students.
+Smith is a small private not-for-profit school located in the large suburb of Northampton.

 In-state tuition fees for undergraduate students at Smith are $56,114 per year.